 Few things are more destructive to a workplace culture than when managers behave as if their associates exist in another dimension.
 Great companies employ managers who encourage individual growth.
 The payoff is a team-oriented environment where the employee’s development provides a sense of possibility.
 Possibility is inspiration.

 Opportunities to connect outside of work are more than just a good time.
 A great work culture reverberates when people care deeply about the company.
 Spending time together outside of work lets employees know that they are seen as people instead of figures on an overhead budget.
 Additionally, connecting with coworkers off the clock is a great way to build camaraderie and float ideas.

-Employees are less inhibited while working in engaging offices.
+Another one of these great cultural features is that employees are less inhibited while working in engaging offices.
 Cold, colorless, cramped interiors with oppressive lighting create dungeon-like environments.
 While it might not be possible to add natural light to your company’s workspace, adding art rentals is an easy solution.
 IPaintMyMind provides art installations that transform otherwise lifeless workspaces into stimulating environments.
 Its elite art consulting services include access to a collection of more than 1,000 art pieces.
 The best part about it?
 IPaintMyMind is a nonprofit organization whose revenue is used to fund underserved Chicago communities.